allanmcarvalho/numerable/README.md

 - **round** - Round number.
 Available as static method and instance method.
 - **roundAsMultipleOf** - Round number as multiple of another number.
 Available as static method and instance method.
 - **sub** - Subtract numbers.
 Available as static method and instance method.
+- **takeAPart** - Take a part of number.
+Available as static method and instance method.
 - **toCurrency** - Format number to currency.
 Available as static method and instance method.
 - **toFloat** - Format number to float.
 Available as static method and instance method.
 - **toFormatted** - Format number to formatted string.
 Available as static method and instance method.